 The Areas in Detail

-Westminster – This area also involves the Energy coming down Whitehall.
-Link to Whitehall and Westminster
+Westminster – This area also involves the Energy coming down Whitehall (see below).

 Temple (Strand & Fleet Street)